-In fiscal 2016 the compensation of Mr. Henderson, our President and Chief Executive Officer, and Mr. Belardi, our Executive Vice President, Chief Financial Officer and Secretary, were determined based on competitive market practice and supported by survey data previously provided by the Hay Group.
+In Fiscal 2016, the compensation of Mr. Henderson, our President and Chief Executive Officer at the time, and Mr. Belardi, our Executive Vice President, Chief Financial Officer and Secretary, were determined based on competitive market practice and supported by survey data previously provided by the Hay Group.
 Survey data focused on total cash compensation at the 50th percentile of the market.
 On a total pay basis, compensation for Mr. Henderson and Mr. Belardi are at or below the reported market median.